 PMI PMP audit is probably the most feared part of PMP Certification.
 Most fears are uncalled for and probably stem from the confusion around the audit process.
 If you understand the process well, it will take away some anxiety and help you concentrate on the exam.

 So let’s step back and understand the PMP application process first and then see where the audit fits in.

 - You submit your PMP certification application to PMI.

 - PMI reviews your application.
 If your application is approved (not selected for audit), you'll receive an application approval email from PMI with examination scheduling instructions to help you schedule your exam.
 Your one-year eligibility clock starts ticking from the day of approval.

 - You may pay the exam fee anytime within your one-year eligibility window.
 Ideally, you should make the payment soon after application approval in order to give yourself ample time to schedule and take the exam.
 You should also consider the possibility for re-examination (just in case you don't clear in the first attempt).
 Note: You can take the exam up to 3 times within your one-year eligibility window.

-- If your application is selected for a PMI audit, you will get an email with instructions to comply with the audit.
+- If your application is selected for a PMI audit, you will receive an email with instructions to comply with the audit.
 Read the sections below to understand the audit requirements.

 Why does PMI conduct application audits?

 The purpose of the audit is to maintain the credibility and value of the PMP certification program as well as of the certification holders.
 Through the audit process, PMI confirms the experience and/or education documented on certification applications.

 I personally think that audit is extremely important.
 I don’t want every proverbial Tom, Dick and Harry to be PMP certified.
 Only experienced and qualified project managers should be allowed to take the exam and earn the PMP credential.